mlnorman/InvoicePdf/README.md

 This bit is used to determine whether or not to show a "Download" button on the invoice in the razor pages client.
 If a document does not exist, no reason to show a download button.

-When the download button is clicked a file exporer will open so the file can be saved.
+When the download button is clicked a file explorer will open so the file can be saved.

 Both client and api are protected by Identity Server, so a valid access token is necessary to make a call to the api.